skatejs/skatejs/README.md

 2. `insert` Called after the element is displayed.
 3. `remove` Called after the element is removed.

 The `ready` callback gets triggered before the element is shown.
-Without full web-component support, we can only emulate the `ready` callback to ensure the element is hidden by inserting a CSS rule that matches the element based on its component type.
-That being the case, it is best to define your components as early as possible so that Skate can make sure there is a CSS rule to hide it before it ever exists in the DOM.
+Without full web-component support, we can only emulate the `ready` callback to ensure the element is hidden.
+For more information see [Preventing FOUC](#preventing-fouc).
 The lifecycle continues from the `ready` callback by showing the element and then calling the `insert` callback.

 It is possible to render the entire DOM tree and then define your components, however, this is not recommended for a couple reasons: